shubhangi318/airbnb_etl/README.md

 1. Database Connection Issues: Ensure that PostgreSQL is running and that the connection parameters in the script are correct.
 2. Missing Packages: Ensure all dependencies are installed.
 Check requirements.txt and re-run pip install -r requirements.txt if necessary.
 3. File Not Found: Ensure the ZIP file and the CSV file inside it are correctly named and located in the script’s directory.

+### FastAPI Service
+In addition to the ETL pipeline, this repository includes a FastAPI service to interact with the processed Airbnb data.
+The FastAPI service provides endpoints to query average prices based on different criteria. find more documentation under api_documentation.md file.